aka Dracula 2001

 In present day London, a group of thieves break into a sealed vault in the antique store of Matthew Van Helsing, expecting to find a great treasure.
 Instead they find the coffin of Dracula and take it not realising what it is.
 Dracula returns to life, causing their plane to crash near New Orleans.
 There Dracula starts claiming victims.
 Among these is Mary Heller, who is drawn to Dracula through her dreams.
 Mary discovers that she is Van Helsing’s daughter.
 At the same time, Dracula seeks eternal love with her.

 Dracula 2000‘s trailer came with the ominous promise ‘Wes Craven Presents’.
 In fact, the earliest trailers misleadingly tried to give people the impression that Wes Craven had directed the film, with credited director Patrick Lussier’s name not even being mentioned.
-Wes Craven is one of the finest horror directors around at the moment – A Nightmare on Elm Street (1984), The Serpent and the Rainbow (1988), Scream (1996) – but when Craven ‘presents’ a film the results have tended to be less than impressive – see the likes of The Fear (1994), Mind Ripper (1995) and Carnival of Souls (1998).
+Wes Craven was one of the finest horror directors of the 1980s and 90s – A Nightmare on Elm Street (1984), The Serpent and the Rainbow (1988), Scream (1996) – but when Craven ‘presents’ a film the results have tended to be less than impressive – see the likes of The Fear (1994), Mind Ripper (1995) and Carnival of Souls (1998).
 With Dracula 2000, Wes Craven has come on board in a much more hands-on way, bringing along his regular producer Marianne Maddalena, and has handed the directorial reins to Patrick Lussier who has edited every film Craven has made since Wes Craven’s New Nightmare (1994).

 Joel Soisson also appropriates characters from the Bram Stoker novel – Lucy Westenra, Dr Seward – although you are not sure why.
 The film sets itself up as a modern-day sequel to the events of Dracula (1897) but this places it in the oddly improbable position of having a Dracula who has encountered two sets of people, both with the same names, one in 1897 and one in 2000.
 Soisson also falls into the cliches of the modern Dracula film – Dracula seeking true love, descendants of the vampire hunters in Dracula.
 This is balanced out by the sheer ingenuity of many parts – such as the fascinating revelation of Dracula’s origins and the logical explanation of his aversion to things Christian and silver.

-At the centre of Dracula 2000 is a breathtakingly sexual, magnetic performance from Gerard Butler.
+At the centre of Dracula 2000 is a magnetically sexual performance from Gerard Butler (back at a point when Butler was an unknown and had not gravitated to A-list stardom).
 Patrick Lussier plays it up, minimising Gerard Butler’s dialogue and maximising the dark, smouldering looks, all shot with Butler looking up from under his brow or in bared chest.
 It is a performance that simmers with raw sexuality far more so than Gary Oldman’s performance did in Bram Stoker’s Dracula.
 Indeed, Gerard Butler has far more presence here than when he was cast as the supposedly moody romantic title character in the musical version of The Phantom of the Opera (2004).

 (Nominee Best Supporting Actor (Gerard Butler) and Best Makeup Effects at this site’s Best of 2000 Awards).